Zaxxin-LLP/dumb-stuff/README.md

 Tis what it is.

 # purpose
-A place to put all the programs that I made out of curiousity.
+A place to put all the short simple programs that I made out of curiousity.